 In short, ‘negative calorie foods’ is a myth.
 It is just an attractive phrase to grab attention of those looking to lose weight, and is heavily used for marketing.

-Examine.com has compiled it perfectly when it says, “There is no evidence that a food can possess negative calories, thereby directly contributing to with weight loss.
+Acc. to Examine.com, “There is no evidence that a food can possess negative calories, thereby directly contributing to with weight loss.
 But foods typically categorized as ‘negative calorie’ items tend to be high in water and fibre, so their consumption may lead to weight loss because you consume less food overall”

-Acc. to dietician Christy Wilson, a freelance writer for the Academy of Nutrition & Dietetics in US, “As enticing as it seems to eat foods that require more energy to chew, digest and absorb than they actually contain, there is no research to support this claim.
+Acc. to dietician Christy Wilson, a writer for the Academy of Nutrition & Dietetics in US, “As enticing as it seems to eat foods that require more energy to chew, digest and absorb than they actually contain, there is no research to support this claim.
 Although foods such as celery, lettuce and cucumbers may have negligible calories, make no mistake, they still count towards a day’s worth of calories… these low-calorie, plant-based foods are an important part of a balanced diet, but, alone, lack adequate nutrients, including protein and fat, to sustain a healthy body.”